- Not a substitute for professional veterinary help.

 Lana’s nightmares, though startling, are infrequent enough that I’m not too concerned.
 During the day I focus on exercising, playing, and just spending quality time with her, and at night I provide her with her own comfortable sleeping area.
 By creating safe spaces and happy experiences during the day, I hope to influence her dream world.
 And if she is woken in the night by a bad dream, at least she’s in her safe, soft bed.

-If your dog has the occasional nightmare, don’t worry.
+If your dog has an occasional nightmare, don’t worry.
 Just like when you have the occasional bad dream, your pup will wake up and forget it ever happened.
 You can help them through it by speaking to them in a soothing voice, not startling them awake, and best of all—by creating wonderful new memories during the day.
 That’s the fun part!